dangtuanhuy/assembla-to-jira-migration/README.md

                                       jira-links-external-updated.csv
 ```

-Two output files are generated for the records:
+Two output files are generated for reference:

 ```
 jira-links-external-all.csv     => all detected external links are listed